-On behalf of The Silicon Valley Organization (The SVO), I am writing to support city staff’s memorandum to approve the proposed compensation agreement by and among the Successor Agency to the Redevelopment Agency of the City of San Jose, the City of San Jose, the County of Santa Clara, and other taxing entities involved in the purchase of 6.5 acres of land in the amount of $67 million throughout the Diridon Station Area.
+On behalf of The Silicon Valley Organization (The SVO), we are writing to support city staff’s memorandum to approve the proposed compensation agreement by and among the Successor Agency to the Redevelopment Agency of the City of San Jose, the City of San Jose, the County of Santa Clara, and other taxing entities involved in the purchase of 6.5 acres of land in the amount of $67 million throughout the Diridon Station Area.
 By way of background, we are the Silicon Valley’s premier business advocacy organization representing 1,400+ companies that employ nearly 300,000 workers and we represent our membership as the region’s largest Chamber of Commerce.

 This critical land value negotiation is an important first step in the potential entrance of Google to San Jose.
 The vision for the Diridon Station area has transcended decades, with a series of major transportation improvements meant to transform Diridon Station into the “Union Station” of the Bay Area.